FAA Medical Certificates

-Pilots must obtain undergo a medical examination and obtain a 3rd Class Medical Certificate prior to operating the aircraft in solo flight.
+Pilots must undergo a medical examination and obtain a 3rd Class Medical Certificate prior to operating the aircraft in solo flight.
 In the Upwind Summer Scholarship Program, a student cannot complete the training without this certificate.
-Here are some information that parents and student applicants should understand regarding the FAA Medical Certification progress.
+Here is some information that parents and student applicants should understand regarding the FAA Medical Certification progress.

 - The examination must be done by a physician certificated as an Aviation Medical Examiner (AME).
 Most doctors have not obtained this certification, so your regular doctor will likely not be able to perform this exam.
 The FAA has lists of AMEs who can perform medical examinations on their website.

 - Students with special medical challenges are encouraged to seek out additional information regarding their condition and discuss the matter with an AME prior to taking the formal examination.
 AMEs typically are available for consultation appointments.
 Consultations should be completed and all concerns addressed before the scheduling and taking the 3rd Class Medical Exam.

 - Students must complete an online medical application with MedXpress, the FAA’s online medical system (https://medxpress.faa.gov/medxpress/), before the exam.
 The application requires full disclosure of all medical issues related to the applicant, and should include a full listing of prescribed medications.
 If you have questions or concerns about medication use, you are advised to consult with an AME before filling out the application and beginning the formal exam.

 - Depending on the AME, 3rd Class medical exams can cost between $150 and $300, paid to the AME at the time of the exam.
 This fee is paid by the applicant or their family.
 The Upwind Foundation has set aside some funds to reimburse scholarship applicants for whom the exam fee presents a significant financial challenge.
 Please contact email@example.com or call 650-394-5364 to inquire about this program.